1. Introduction

 • Ensure that quick emergency response protocols are in place

 Employees must be trained to identify the threat signs and be empowered to report unsafe conditions.
-Policy makers and security organizations should also push for better standards, especially in high -risk retail and food storage areas.
+Policy makers and security organisations should also push for better standards, especially in high-risk retail and food storage areas.

 11. FAQ